weiserlab/ambuj/stico.md

-# STICORS: Towards ubiquitous, privacy-preserving, large range, sticker form-factor, and everlasting computers
+# STICORS: A framework for ubiquitous, privacy-preserving, large-range, sticker form-factor, and everlasting computers
 ![Sticker form factor sensor](abbflexsensor.jpeg)
 We illustrate a proof-of-concept, sticker form factor, wireless sensor that can through reflection and absorption of ambient wireless signals achieve very significant transmission range